danhenly/danhenly.github.io/_posts/2019-10-14-StatConMidterm.md

 Two Kinds:
 1. Original Legislative Power \- belonging to the sovereign people and is supreme
 2. Derivative Legislative Power \- delegated by the sovereign people and is subordinate to the original power.

 ***

-#### Traditional Concept Judicial Power
-Authority to settle controversies or disputes involving rights enforceable and demandable before the court of justice or the redress of wrongs in violation of those rights

-#### Expanded Judicial Power
-Determine whether or not there has been a grave abuse of discretion amounting to lack or excess of jurisdiction on any part or instrumentality of the government

-***